ryanomatic/MondayAPIPageRecursion/README.md

 # Monday API Items Recursion for Power BI / PowerQuery
-PowerBI Solution for recursively loading data from Monday.com with cursor pagination.
+PowerBI Solution for recursively loading data from Monday.com with cursor pagination for API v2024-01.

 ## Help needed:
 Is it possible to pass null values into PowerQuery functions?
 Not a practical problem but not an elegant solution since we can simply pass "new" instead.
 If you know how to do this, please let me know/merge in your changes.